EmilioCliff/collage-cli/README.md

 # 📚 Collage CLI - Student Management System

 Welcome to the **Collage CLI**! 🎓 This command-line interface (CLI) tool is designed for managing student, courses and semesters in a collage/institution records efficiently.
-Built with the power of Go, the Cobra library and the PromptUI, it provides a user-friendly way to handle various student management tasks directly from your terminal. 🚀
+Built with the power of Go, the Cobra library, the PromptUI and sqlite as our database, it provides a user-friendly way to handle various student management tasks directly from your terminal. 🚀

 ## 🚀 Features